 As a global company, we benefit greatly from exchanging information and best practices among our manufacturing locations.
 Membership in programs, such as the U.S. Environmental Protection Agency’s “Energy Star” and Department of Energy “Better Buildings, Better Plants,” also provides tools and technical resources to enhance our efforts and allow us to learn from other organizations.

 We continue to work on further improving our energy data measurement and reporting capabilities.
-By the end of 2013, we installed comprehensive energy information systems (EIS) in 17 plants, enabling us to better understand and manage energy consuming processes in our operations and improve total system performance.
+By the end of 2014, we installed comprehensive energy information systems in 18 plants, enabling us to better understand and manage energy consuming processes in our operations and improve total system performance.
 Other plants are realizing significant energy savings using smaller scope energy monitoring.
 We will continue installing additional energy monitoring devices in our operations going forward.

 One focus area for improvement is line control optimization.
 When production lines stand still for short periods of time, all equipment should not run on full power.
 By installing equipment that allows slowing or shutting down certain systems, such as variable-frequency drives (VFD) that control motor and pump speed, we can realize energy savings and reduce our carbon footprint.

 Famosa, the leading supplier of aluminum cans in Mexico, has licensed Ball Corporation’s manufacturing technologies since 1974.
 An initial, metric-based benchmark survey between both companies identified ways for Famosa to use energy more efficiently and reduce costs.